Unholy Desire: Plot

-Sadako, a corpulent young woman, lives with her common-law husband Koichi, a librarian who has an ongoing affair with his colleague Yoshiko.
+Sadako, a young woman, lives with her common-law husband Koichi, a librarian who has an ongoing affair with his colleague Yoshiko.
 Although she looks after Koichi's little son from a previous marriage like a real mother, his family picks on her and denies her being written into the family register.
 While her husband is away, Sadako is raped by a burglar, Hiraoka, who needs money for his heart medication.
 During the following weeks, Hiraoka repeatedly attacks Sadako, develops an obsession for her and tries to talk her into living with him in Tokyo.
 Sadako is reluctant to his plan, and although she lets go of her intention to poison him during their burdensome walk through a snowy landscape, he eventually dies of his heart disease.
-At the end of the film, Sadako has found the self confidence to file a suit against her husband's family to be included in the family register.
+At the end of the film, Sadako has found the self-confidence to file a suit against her husband's family to be included in the family register.